MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

     ![Choose an anchor method page with appropriate Select button highlighted](media/AOA-select-object-anchor.PNG "Choose an anchor method page with appropriate Select button highlighted")

     > [!NOTE]
     > If you see the **Try Preview** button instead of the **Select** button, make sure that you have updated to Dynamics 365 Guides solution version 600.3.01, or contact your administrator.
-All regions other than Government Community Cloud (GCC) region tenants have access to the AOA preview.
+All regions other than Government Community Cloud (GCC) region tenants have access to the Azure Object Anchors preview.
     >
     > ![Try Preview button highlighted in Anchor wizard](media/AOA-try-preview-button.PNG "Try Preview button highlighted in Anchor wizard")